/

 IP Telephony

-Brands such as RingCentral and 8×8 have disrupted the traditional concept of a business phone system.
+Brands such as RingCentral and 8×8 have disrupted the traditional business phone system model.
 Most businesses have moved from landlines to VoIP (Voice over Internet Protocol).
 There are several differences between these two technologies.

 Microsoft Office 365 shops have embraced Microsoft Teams Phone.
 Google Workspace users have access to Google Voice as a paid option.